joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 ## Bootstrapping

 - Where is the most accurate/updated information?
+- In which channel should I post an update?
 - How do we keep it updated?
 - How teammates and stakeholders can contribute?
 - From how many places do we get information?